Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Tuesday

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action in Week 1.
-One of the most intriguing matchups on the Week 1 NFL schedule is a battle between the defending Super Bowl champion Philadelphia Eagles and NFC East rival Dallas Cowboys on Thursday at 8:20 p.m.
-ET in the NFL Kickoff Game.
-The Eagles won both meetings with the Cowboys last season.
-Tuesday's action includes 14 MLB games, two WNBA matchups and and plenty of soccer matches around the world to consider as well.
+With Week 1 of the NFL season just one day away, the latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
+There are several must-see games in the opening week, including the game between the Dallas Cowboys and Philadelphia Eagles in the NFL Kickoff Game.
+The Eagles are the defending Super Bowl champions, while the Cowboys have been at or near the top of the NFC East standings for the past decade.
+Wednesday's action includes a full slate of 15 MLB games, two WNBA matchups and plenty of soccer matches around the world to consider as well.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.